Hatching Fertile Eggs

 Once all of the chicks have hatched you can remove them from the incubator and put them into their brooder.
 If there are chicks still within their shells it is possible to help them out by hand.
 This method is highly debated with many arguing that if a chick is not strong enough to make it out of the shell, then it will not develop into a strong and healthy bird.
 In the end, the decision as to whether to help remaining chicks out of their shell is a personal choice.

 Cleaning an Incubator

 It is important that incubators are cleaned and disinfected between usage to prevent disease from spreading to the next batch of fertile eggs.
-Sterilizing an incubator between hatches by disinfecting all non-electrical components will ensure that the incubator is free of germs that could kill embryos during development.
+Sterilising an incubator between hatches by disinfecting all non-electrical components will ensure the incubator is free of germs that could kill embryos during development.

 Hatching Chicks with a Broody Hen